import {NOTE} from './_util'

 When a non-arrow function is invoked as an object's method or applied to an

-object (cases 2 and 3), then the object in question is accessible as this
+object (cases 2 and 3), then the object in question is accessible as this.

 If it is invoked as a constructor, then the newly created object is accessible

-within the function body.
+as this within the function body.
 In all other cases, the function is not

-going to have a this (it will be undefined
+going to have a this (it will be undefined).

 The last sentence is only true in ECMAScript 5 using strict mode, and later versions of JavaScript.
 The diagram below illustrates this: